 Orthognathic surgery clinic

-One-half day per week is designated for orthognatic surgery; patients who are seen for initial evaluation or final workup prior to surgery.
-In addition, post-operative orthognathic surgery patients are seen on these designated days.
+One-half day per week is designated for orthognatic surgery evaluations and postoperative care patients.
 All levels of residents are involved with this clinic.
 A full-time faculty member who is involved in treating these orthognathic surgery patients supervises the residents.

 Once a month, an upper level resident and a faculty member see TMD surgical patients for initial evaluation, re-evaluation and post- operative follow up at the Hospital Clinic.
 In addition, when an upper level resident is on the intramural Faculty Practice rotation, they gain additional experience in the management of these patients.
 The residents gain ample skills and learn the techniques to postoperative manage these patients in addition to their operating room surgical experience.